jayesh-srivastava/CodeChef/May Long Challenge 2020/Coronavirus Spread/README.md

 Your task is to find the smallest and largest value of the final number of infected people, i.e. this number in the best and in the worst possible scenario.

+### Input
+The first line of the input contains a single integer T denoting the number of test cases.
+The description of T test cases follows.\
+The first line of each test case contains a single integer N.\
+The second line contains N space-seperated integers X1,X2,…,XN.